Julioxfiles/Ubuntu-22.04-Web-Server-Setup/README.md

 ````
 Save and close the file by pressing Ctrl+X to exit, then when prompted to save, Y and then Enter.

-sudo nano /etc/nginx/sites-available/your_domain  // it’s necessary to create a server block
+$ sudo nano /etc/nginx/sites-available/your_domain // Create a file in this path using your_domain as file.

-Paste in the following configuration block, which is similar to the default, but updated for our new directory and domain name:
+Now paste in the following configuration block, which is similar to the default:

-/etc/nginx/sites-available/your_domain

 ````
 server {